Gamagara Local Municipality: Demographics

 According to the 2022 South African census, the municipality had a population of 29,580 people.
 Of these, 46.2% identified as "Black African," 33.8% as "Coloured," and 18.8 as "White."

+Household income

+Gamagara is the municipality with the highest average taxable income in the entirety of South Africa.
+This is as a result of a small tax base and highly lucrative employment opportunities.
+Mining town and rail jobs related to the iron ore industry are known to often be well-paid, and average taxable income across a small population is therefore skewed by a small number of high earners.

+In January 2026, according to the South African Revenue Service, Gamagara's average taxable income across its 10,979 taxpayers was R508,901 - significantly (57%) above the national average of just over R323,000.

 Politics

 The municipal council consists of fifteen members elected by mixed-member proportional representation.
 Eight councillors are elected by first-past-the-post voting in eight wards, while the remaining seven are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 no party obtained a majority of seats on the council.
 The following table shows the results of the election.